-- I. A Physician; - II.
+- I. A Physician;

+- II.
 A Physician Assistant;

 - III.
 A Dentist;

 - IV.
 An Osteopath;

 - V. A Chiropractor;

 - VI.
 An Optometrist;

 - VII.
 A Podiatrist:

 - VIII.
 An Acupuncturist;

 - IX.
 A Naturopathic Physician;

-- X. A Licensed Social Worker;
+- X. A Licensed Social Worker:

 - XI.
 A Licensed Professional Counselor;

 - XII.
 A Physical Therapist or Occupational Therapist;

 - XIII.
 An Advanced Practice Registered Nurse;

 - XIV.
 A Nurse Specialist;

 - XV.
 A Registered Nurse First Assistant who performs surgical first assistant services;

 - XVI.
 A Licensed Addiction Counselors,

 - XVII.
-Speech Therapists,
+Speech Therapist,

 - XVIII.
 Certified Registered Nurse Anesthetists;

 - XIX.
-Dieticians:
+Dietician:

 - XX.
-Certified Nurse Midwives;
+Certified Nurse Midwive;

 - XXI.
 A Psychologist;

 - XXII.
 Audiologist;

 - XXIII.
 Licensed marriage and family therapist

 Services provided by the professional provider must be within the scope of the Covered Provider's license or certification and appropriate for the care and treatment of the Member's Illness or Injury as provided by the Covered Benefits in this Policy.
+Members may choose any willing provider operating within the scope of their license.
 Services provided by a professional provider other than a Physician may require recommendation by a Physician.
 The professional provider may not be a member of the Member's Immediate Family.